Zijian-Lee/zijian-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received a B.S. degree, and a Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017, and 2023 respectively.
-I have been a Visiting Student in the Information Systems Technology and Design (ISTD), at the Singapore University of Technology and Design (SUTD), mentored by Prof. Tony Q.S.
+I received a B.S. and a Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017 and 2023, respectively.
+My Ph.D advisor is Xiaohui Wei (魏晓辉).
+I have been a Visiting Student in the Information Systems Technology and Design (ISTD) at the Singapore University of Technology and Design (SUTD), mentored by Prof. Tony Q.S.
 Quek, in 2022.
 I am currently a Postdoctoral Research Fellow at Dalian Maritime University (DMU).
 My research interests include mobile crowdsensing, federated learning, and edge computing.

 My research interest includes mobile crowdsensing, federated learning, and edge computing.

-# 🔥 News

 # 📝 Publications